What is on your teacher summer to-do list? This ONE thing will help you have an easy & smooth upcoming school year.

 If you’re ready, follow the steps below to Plan your year at a glance.
 Grab a blank calendar, (one that isn’t for ANYTHING else) and by yourself or preferably with your team, follow along.

-• For each unit, give yourself one day per lesson (or follow the publisher’s guidelines), one day for each unit test, and at least 2 days for reteaching.
+For each unit, give yourself one day per lesson (or follow the publisher’s guidelines), one day for each unit test, and at least 2 days for reteaching the unit.
 Use this as the bare-bones plan.
 This is the, “if it were to all go as planned” plan.

 If you didn’t have enough time, now begin to do the pruning but first, be well informed: